zoekirsh/ruby-enumerables-hash-practice-emoticon-translator-lab-sfo01-seng-ft-111620/README.md

 emoticons, like `:)`, into their Japanese equivalents so that he can look cool in texts to his new friends.

-We have a emoticon dictionary of sorts, `lib/emoticons.yml`, but it a _YAML_ file, something we haven't seen before.
-As humans, we can read this file, but the contents are not in a format that we're used to working with in Ruby.
+We have an emoticon dictionary of sorts, `lib/emoticons.yml`, but it a _YAML_ file, something we haven't seen before.
+As humans, we can read this file, but the contents are not in a format that we're used to working within Ruby.

-Before we can built out our friend's methods, we will need to create a helper method that reads `lib/emoticons.yml` and organizes the data it contains into a nested data struture.
+Before we can build out our friend's methods, we will need to create a helper method that reads `lib/emoticons.yml` and organizes the data it contains into a nested data structure.
 With a nested data structure, we can use Enumerables to help translate emoticons.

 ## Instructions

 1. Write a method, `load_library`, that loads the `emoticons.yml` file.
 This method should return a hash where each key is the name of an emoticon.
-Each emoticon name s hould point to a _nested_ hash containing two keys, `:english` and `:japanese`.
+Each emoticon name should point to a _nested_ hash containing two keys, `:english` and `:japanese`.
 These keys will point to English and Japanese versions of the emoticon.
 If `lib/emoticons.yml` had just one translation: